UniMath/agda-unimath/src/elementary-number-theory/divisibility-standard-finite-types.lagda.md

+---
-# The divisibility relation on the standard finite types
+title: The divisibility relation on the standard finite types
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}